serghiou/best-of-data-science/README.md

 **[GGally.](http://ggobi.github.io/ggally/#ggally)** Package.
 Tutorial.
 Mind-blowingly good extension to ggplot2 to summarize data (try replacing `graphics::pairs` with `GGally::ggpairs`!), model coefficients, survival data, maps, networks and create beautiful grids.
 Astonished.

+**[survminer.](http://www.sthda.com/english/rpkgs/survminer/)** Package.
+Tutorial.
+The best package I have found for visualization of survival curves with data tables and for visualization of Cox model evalutions.
+Better than GGally in this respect.

 ## Data analysis